 DISCLAIMER

 Although through training & education we can REDUCE risk of death or serious injury riding Penny-Farthings, we can never entirely NEGATE all the risks associated with them.
 Riding a Penny-Farthing on public roads is a hazardous activity.
 Indeed riding ANY type of cycle on the Public Roads is, but the Penny-Farthing’s operation is more complex than a standard bicycle and less forgiving if you make an error operating it.
-Even just a moment of inattention or a misjudging traffic or other potential hazards can result in serious injuries or death.
+Even just a moment of inattention or a misjudging traffic can result in serious injuries or death.
 There are many dynamic risks we cannot control such as careless or aggressive motorists.

 Further, because the weight of the cyclist is over the large drive wheel, the risk of a “headover“- the Penny-Farthing was where the term was first coined– is ever-present.
 Where the front wheel to be impeded even momentarily by debris, a sharp speed hump or a big pothole the cyclist will rotate over the handle bars.
 A Penny-Farthing cyclist can suffer life-changing injuries up to and including DEATH even from a low-speed fall or collision.

 The information on this site is not supplied in lieu of training with experienced PF cyclists, but in addition to.
 Obviously it’s highly advisable to ride with more experienced PF cyclists where possible.
-But we are few and far between- you might not live near any other PF cyclists to train with.
 It’s not impossible to gain competence learning on your own- I did, but not by choice.
-Googling I saw a FB group “League of Ordinary Riders” but being a FB refusnik, I couldn’t see any of the content or communicate with them so I had to earn my bones training alone.
-But I’d connect with them and see if there are any riders in your area that will help you learn the fundamentals.
-Seriously, learning alone is significantly more dangerous than training with experienced riders.
+There’s a FB group called “The League of Ordinary Riders” where you can find experienced riders who will (generally) be happy to pass on their experience to beginners.

 How Dangerous is Riding a Penny-Farthing?